kapse91-repo/yogadi-Notepad.py/README.md

 Basic menu structure: File, Edit, View  <br>
 Simple, minimal UI using tkinter   <br>

-Notes and improvements
+Notes and improvements  <br>
-Current behavior and issues:
+Current behavior and issues:  <br>

 Several menu items are placeholders and call the same functions (e.g., New Window, Recent, Save as, etc.).
-You can implement distinct behavior for each.
+You can implement distinct behavior for each.   <br>
 Some commands are wired incorrectly (e.g., Cut calls save_file, and many Edit/View items reuse the file_menu instead of having separate menus).
-This README includes an improved script below.
+This README includes an improved script below.    <br>
-No undo/redo, find/replace, or font settings yet.
+No undo/redo, find/replace, or font settings yet.   <br>
-No explicit error handling for file I/O beyond simple dialogs.
+No explicit error handling for file I/O beyond simple dialogs.   <br>
 Suggested improvements:

-Separate menus for File, Edit, and View.
+  <br> Separate menus for File, Edit, and View.
-Implement Cut/Copy/Paste/Delete/Select All using the Text widget methods.
+  <br> Implement Cut/Copy/Paste/Delete/Select All using the Text widget methods.
-Add keyboard shortcuts (Ctrl+N, Ctrl+S, Ctrl+O, Ctrl+Q, Ctrl+Z, Ctrl+Y, Ctrl+A).
+  <br> Add keyboard shortcuts (Ctrl+N, Ctrl+S, Ctrl+O, Ctrl+Q, Ctrl+Z, Ctrl+Y, Ctrl+A).
-Implement "Save As" and "New Window" functionality.
+  <br> Implement "Save As" and "New Window" functionality.
-Add autosave and recent-files list.
+ <br> Add autosave and recent-files list.